MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 The sales order agent automates the process of taking sales orders; starting from a customer's request for a quote and concluding with the creation of an order.
 The agent begins the process by monitoring a designated mailbox for emails that seek a quote for items.
 From there, it orchestrates a series of tasks, under human supervision, to handle the request and eventually create the order in the system.

 The agent is readily available in the product.
-You only need to activate it by specifying an email inbox you want the agent to monitor.
-You can also specify the users who can use the agent to process orders.
+In most cases, you only need to activate it by specifying an email inbox you want the agent to monitor.
+Learn in more in [Set up the sales order agent](sales-order-agent-setup.md).

 > [!TIP]
 > Watch a short video in the Dynamics Business Central channel on YouTube at [Get started with the Sales Order Agent for Dynamics 365 Business Central](https://www.youtube.com/watch?v=6icbmbLc_Og).